-AUTHORIZING INDI VIDUAL: SS#: D.O.B:// / care provider to disclose and provide my attorneys, and its representatives, with all or any portion of the and character and r eports thereof, statements of ngs and reports, laboratory records and reports, tests of f charges, and any and all of my records pertaining to gnosis, prognosis, etiology or expense; character and repor d cards, x-rays, x-ray readings and reports, tests of any rges, and any and all of my records pertaining to hos s, etiology, or expense; nospitals and medical records regardless of the nature records relating to alcohol and drug abuse and HIV/A You are au by them on any of t and written reports to the above named attorneys a s requested the legal remedies a state and federal sta vailable to me under federal n is for the purpose of asserting my legal rights and pall and state law.
-This consent form is pursuant to the corovide that health records may only be furnished to t applicable Expiration of serve its stated purp ization will expire when it is no longer reasonably nec essary to the health care prov ider identified above in writi vider.
-I understand that any c ve the right to revoke this authorization at any time ing.
-I understand that the revocation is only effective disclosure made prior to the revocation of this author after it is tioned on Form: I understand that the health care pro r other benefits on whether or not I sign this authorize that after the protected health information described be redisclosed and no longer protected by federal or NAME: Please print or type SIGNATURE DATE:/
+TO HEALTH CARE PROVIDER: AUTHORIZING INDIVIDUAL: SS#: D.O.B:/ I, the undersigned, authorize any health care provider to disclose and provide my attorneys, the Washington Legal Clinic for the Homeless , and its representatives, with all or any portion of the following: (a) Hospital records, x-rays, x-ray readings and reports, laboratory records and reports, tests of any type and character and reports thereof, statements of charges, and any and all of my records pertaining to hospitalization, history, condition, treatment, diagnosis, prognosis, etiology or expense; (b) Medical records, including my record cards, x-rays, x-ray readings and reports, tests of any type and character and reports thereof, statements of charges, and any and all of my records pertaining to hospitalizations, history, condition, treatment, diagnosis, prognosis, etiology, or expense; (c) Subsections (a) and (b) apply to all hospitals and medical records regardless of the nature of the treatment or tests administered including those records relating to alcohol and drug abuse and HIV/AIDS You are authorized to furnish both oral and written reports to the above named attorneys as requested by them on any of the forgoing matters.
+Purpose : This Request and Authorization is for the purpose of asserting my legal rights and protecting the legal remedies available to me under federal and state law.
+This consent form is pursuant to the applicable state and federal statutes and regulations that provide that health records may only be furnished to third parties with the written authorization of the patient.
+Expiration of Authorization: This authorization will expire when it is no longer reasonably necessary to serve its stated purpose.
+Right to Revoke: I understand that I have the right to revoke this authorization at any time by notifying the health care provider identified above in writing.
+I understand that the revocation is only effective after it is received by the provider.
+I understand that any disclosure made prior to the revocation of this authorization will not be affected by the revocation.
+Treatment or Other Benefits Not Conditioned on Form: I understand that the health care provider identified above may not condition treatment or other benefits on whether or not I sign this authorization form.
+Potential for Redisclosure: I understand that after the protected health information described above is disclosed pursuant to this authorization, it might be redisclosed and no longer protected by federal or other law.
+NAME: Please print or type \$IGNATURE DATE:/